juansanguinoo/Product-hunt-clone/README.md

 # Product Hunt Clone

-Create with Next.js and Firebase Database
+A complete Product Hunt clone made with NextJS and Firebase as backend